Stormont: Parents may have to pay more for school dinners and buses

 - Housing Executive rents

-- MOT and driving test charges
+- MoT and driving test charges

 - Street parking charges